IvoryScript user guide

 IvoryScript’s type system is designed to maintain clarity and safety, ensuring that values are used consistently with their declared types.
 This chapter introduces the core types in IvoryScript, including primitive types, type signatures, function types, and the essential Ptr a.
 Types such as List and Bool are not part of the core language but are expected to be present in the prelude or list modules.

-5.2 Primitive Types
+5.2 Primitive types

 IvoryScript supports several primitive types that serve as the foundation for more complex structures.
 These include: